-Subject + to be + going to + verb + (object(s))I'm going to buy some adjustable rate preferred stock.
+Subject + to be + going to + verb + (object(s))I am going to use the pin pad when I use the ATM machine.

-(Question Word) + to be + subject + going to + verb?Are you going to purchase a government bond?
+(Question Word) + to be + subject + going to + verb?When are we going to discuss the complications surrounding corporate taxes?

 Examples of Future Plans and Intentions